 Eventually — usually within 18 months to two years — a frozen shoulder can “thaw out,” and motion improves while pain diminishes, Dr. Erickson says.

-While the cause is unknown, it most commonly impacts middle-aged people and usually affects the non-dominant arm.
-People with diabetes are at higher risk of developing frozen shoulder, and sometimes it can happen to both shoulders at once, Dr. Erickson says.
+While the cause of frozen shoulder is unknown, it most commonly impacts middle-aged people and usually affects the non-dominant arm.
+People with diabetes are at higher risk of developing the condition, and sometimes it can happen to both shoulders at once, Dr. Erickson says.

 Even though frozen shoulder can get better without care, the loss of range of motion can get in the way of daily activities — and two years is a long time to be in pain.
 The good news is that treatment options are available.
 Often, physical therapy and an ultrasound-guided injection of cortisone are enough to do the trick.